lemonsjake/Low-Intensity-RL-Procgen-PPO/README.md

 @____OpenAi____

-The observation space is a box space with the RGB pixels the agent sees in a numpy array of shape (64, 64, 3).
-The expected step rate for a human player is 15 Hz.
-The action space is Discrete(15) for which button combo to press.
-The button combos are defined in env.py.
-If you are using the vectorized environment, the observation space is a dictionary space where the pixels are under the key "rgb".

 ## States
 ### What are the possible states?
-...
+... ??

 ## Observation Space
 ### What are the possible observations?
-The Observation Space is a Numpy array of shape (64, 64, 3) where values represent RGB pixels the agent sees.
+If using "gym" and the regular environment, the Observation Space is a Numpy array of shape (64, 64, 3) where values represent RGB pixels the agent sees.
+If using "gym3" and the vectorized environment, the Observation Space is a dictionary space where the pixels are under the key "rgb".
 - 3 vals per list: [r, g, b]
 - 64 lists of rgb vals: [[r, g, b], ..., [r, g, b]]
 - 64 lists of those lists of rgb vals: [[[[r, g, b], ..., [r, g, b]], ..., [[r, g, b]]]]